• Skip to primary navigation

 Ground Turkey Spaghetti with Hidden Veggies

-Our delicous Ground Turkey Spaghetti is sure to be a HUGE hit with the whole family!
+Our delicious ground turkey spaghetti recipe is sure to be a HUGE hit with the whole family!
 We have perfected a sauce for you that is kid tested and approved, and most importantly, contains hidden veggies to satisfy your pickiest of eaters!
-BONUS: This turkey Spaghetti recipe can me made in 28 minutes or less!
+BONUS: This easy turkey spaghetti recipe can be made in 28 minutes or less!

 white, big bowl of spaghetti with meat sauce and cheese on red tablecloth

 We love cooking with ground turkey to lighten up a meal!
-If you love ground turkey too, be sure to check our these belly-warming 10 Easy Ground Turkey Soups!
-You might also enjoy these amazing and quick Turkey Burger Sliders.
+If you love ground turkey too, be sure to check out these belly-warming 10 Easy Ground Turkey Soups and our amazing and quick Turkey Burger Sliders.
+Or if you’re looking more Italian-inspired cuisine, try our Recipe for Chicken Pomodoro, Lasagna Soup and Boursin Tomato Pasta!

-🍅 As always, this turkey spaghetti is doable in 28 minutes or less.
+• As always, this easy turkey spaghetti is doable in 28 minutes or less.
 Fast!

-🍅 Oh, I almost forgot!
-Tested, approved and devoured by 5 kids and 5 adults ✔️
+• Oh, I almost forgot!
+Our turkey spaghetti has been approved and devoured by 5 kids and 5 adults

 🤔 Why Hide Veggies in the Sauce?

-While we don't believe we should dupe our kids, we also recognize that for some families, the veggie struggle is real.
-Hiding veggies in your veggie-loathing kids' food delivers those missing nutrients.
+While we don’t believe we should dupe our kids, we also recognize that for some families, the veggie struggle is real.
+Hiding veggies in your veggie-loathing kids’ turkey spaghetti delivers those missing nutrients.

 Note: All this being said, please note that we support kids consciously and conscientiously developing good eating habits for life.
 So, whenever possible, it's best for kids to know what they're consuming.